honeycombio/honeycomb-opentelemetry-python/examples/hello-world-flask/README.md

 # hello-world-flask

 This simple Flask app that returns "Hello World".
+This app configures OpenTelemetry to send data to Honeycomb through environment variables.
+It also contains an example of sending metrics with OpenTelemetry.

 ## Prerequisites